phamann/jwt-vcl/README.md

 ```
 curl -X GET http://<MY_SERVICE_DOMAIN>/validate -H 'X-JWT: <MY_TOKEN>'
 ```

+The VCL checks for two things:
+- Does the JWT signature match the correct signature of the token?
+- Is the current time greater than the expiration time specified in the token?

+If the signature is invalid, we return a 403.
+If the signature is valid but the expiration time has elapsed, we return a 410.
+It is not possible for a malicious user to modify the expiration time of their token, as if they did, the signature would no longer match.

 To see token expiration, wait 1-2 minutes and try validate again.